deepns/deepns.github.io/_posts/2022-07-10-hosting-jekyll-site-in-gcp-cloud-run-part-2.md

 "us.gcr.io/cloud-run-experiments-350118/jekyll-blog-in-cloud-run/cloudrunblog:4dec0d1e704d3c7900ee2353e618e5656a23516f"
 ```

 This turned out to be very fun exercise to play with and get a taste of different GCP components.
+Its a nice added benefit that all of the above actions can be performed within Google Cloud Shell instance itself, voiding the need to fall back to local machine.
+Also, this resource usage of the Cloud Run and Artifact Registry in this use case came well under the free limits, so no additional cost incurred in running this deployment.